 Floods cause loss of life and damage to structures, crops, land, flood control structures, roads, and utilities.
 Floods also cause erosion and landslides, and can transport debris and toxic products that cause secondary damage.
 Flood damage in Washington State exceeds damage by all other natural hazards.

-There have been 30 Presidential Major Disaster Declarations for floods in Washington State from 1956 through October 2003.
+There have been 36 Presidential Major Disaster Declarations for floods in Washington State since 1956 (the most recent was July 2012).
 Every county has received a Presidential Disaster Declaration for flooding since 1970.
 While not every flood creates enough damage to merit such a declaration, most are severe enough to warrant intervention by local, state or federal authorities.

 The magnitude of most floods in Washington depend on the particular combinations of intensity and duration of rainfall, pre-existing soil conditions (i.e., was the ground wet or frozen before the storm), the size of the watershed, elevation of the rain or snow level, and amount of snow pack.
 Man-made changes to a basin also can affect the size of floods.